QuinStreet: History

+In June 2012, the company was under investigation by the Attorneys General's offices of 15 separate US states, led by the Attorney General of Kentucky, Jack Conway.
+The company was accused of targeting military veterans with deceptive recruiting practices for its for-profit school clients.
+The company agreed to pay a $2.5 million fine and relinquish the website GIBill.com.

 In February 2012, the company acquired the media assets of Ziff Davis "Enterprise", which included eWeek.com, CIOInsight.com, Baseline.com, ChannelInsider.com and WebBuyersGuide.com, and others.

 In 2018, the company acquired AmOne, an online marketing company.
 In 2019, Quinstreet acquired CloudControlMedia, LLC and MyBankTracker.com, LLC.